Professor of French and Neo-Latin StudiesDirector, Centre for the Study of the Renaissance

 Email: I dot de-Smet at warwick dot ac dot uk

 Ingrid De Smet is Professor of French and Neo-Latin Studies.
 She specializes in the intellectual culture of sixteenth-century and early seventeenth-century France and the Low Countries (French; Neo-Latin; Republic of Letters).
 Her research activities have been supported, among others, by the British Academy, the AHRC, The Andrew W. Mellon Foundation and the MHRA.
-She was the holder of a three-year Leverhulme Major Research Fellowship (2011–2014) and has recently been elected a Fellow of the British Academy (summer 2014).
+She was the holder of a three-year Leverhulme Major Research Fellowship (2011–2014) and has been elected a Fellow of the British Academy for "distinction in research" (summer 2014).

 Ingrid is closely involved with Warwick's interdisciplinary Centre for the Study of the Renaissance, which she directed from 2007–2010.
 She returned to the Centre's Directorship in October 2014.